yishn/chinese-tokenizer/README.md

 # chinese-tokenizer

 Tokenizes Chinese texts into words using [CC-CEDICT](https://cc-cedict.org/).
 You can try it out at [the demo page](https://yishn.github.io/chinese-tokenizer/).
+The code for the demo page can be found in the [`gh-pages` branch](https://github.com/yishn/chinese-tokenizer/tree/gh-pages) of this repository.

 ## How this works